CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab29.md

 ---

-### Task 2: Review video insights
+## Task 2: Review video insights

 The indexing process extracts insights from the video, which you can view in the portal.

 1. In the **Video Indexer portal**, when the video is indexed, select it to view it.

-1. You'll see the video player alongside a pane that shows **insights** extracted from the video.
+1. You'll see the video player alongside a pane that shows **Insights** extracted from the video.

     ![](../Images/ai29l10.png)